RTS Corporation publishes a variety of publications on PV power generation, as listed below.

 Based on the assumptions of operation and electricity demand trends of all the power generation facilities including PV systems across Japan by fiscal year, wide-area supply and demand analysis model of the electric grid taking into account of supply/ demand adjustment capability was used.
 Detailed simulations were made on an hourly basis for 20 years and amount of output curtailment was estimated by service area of electric utility and by fiscal year.
 We hope this report contributes to simulating revenues from investment in PV projects by our clients.

-We highly recommend this report as a guidebook to promote PV-related businesses for PV system manufacturers and distributors, power producers, EPCs, manufacturers of inverters, supporting structures, measurement/ monitoring/ power conversion equipment, components manufacturers, financial institutions, insurance companies, O&M service providers, mass media, policy makers and others engaged in the PV business.
+We highly recommend this report as a guidebook to promote future business for PV system manufacturers and distributors, power producers, EPCs, manufacturers of inverters, supporting structures, measurement/ monitoring/ power conversion equipment, BOS manufacturers, financial institutions, insurance companies, O&M service providers, mass media, policy maker s and all the others engaged in the PV business.

 Key Points of the New FIT Program- Must-Have Guide to Japan’s FIT Program -